For a guide to structuring your descriptive notes (particularly helpful as you prepare for a visit to a manuscript repository) see:

 "Seals are usually inscribed with the name of an individual, often in conjunction with a pious phrase, and are used in manuscripts to denote ownership.
 Knowing who the individual named is and when and where that person lived can help one to trace the history of a manuscript, which may in turn shed light on notes and commentaries added or other alterations made to the manuscript since it was first produced.
 However, the individual or institution named is often unknown to the researcher or the text may not be easily deciphered: the ink may be smudged or otherwise unclear or the script itself might be difficult to read.
 Therefore, as a visitor to the site, you are invited to participate in deciphering the seals, identifying the individuals or institutions named, and adding information such as other sources of the same seal impression or other seals that name the same individual or institution.

 As there is currently no convenient means by which to find or share information on seal impressions, we hope that this database will be a useful resource for anyone working on Islamic manuscripts.

 Initially the database will contain mainly images of seal impressions found in the more than 2600 manuscripts that make up the Chester Beatty Library’s Arabic Collection.
 The number of images will increase steadily until the seals in all of these manuscripts are included as well as all of those found in the Library’s other Islamic manuscripts (those in its Qur’an, Persian, Turkish and Mughal-era Indian Collections).
 We are happy to include seals from other collections if proper permission to do so and photographs are provided.
 We may be contacted at email@example.com."

 Seal impressions (Islamic Manuscripts Collection, University of Michigan)

-Images of seal impressions appearing in the manuscripts of the Islamic Manuscripts Collection, Special Collections Library, University of Michigan.
+Images of seal impressions appearing in the manuscripts of the Islamic Manuscripts Collection, Special Collections Research Center, University of Michigan.
 Soon to also be shared with Chester Beatty Library Seals project.